Hildebrand Law, P.C. mobile logo

 The court of appeals did indicate a trial court may consider the respective contributions of their separate property on community property when the judge exercises his or her broad discretion to look at the “big picture” when dividing that community property.

 If you need information about separate property used to purchase home during marriage in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona community property attorneys have over 100 years of combined experience successfully representing clients in divorce cases in Arizona.
+Our Arizona community property attorneys have decades of combined experience successfully representing clients in divorce cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.